 Complaints handling policy

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
-This will help us to improve our standards and ensure that we do provide a good service.
+This will help us to improve our standards.

 What will happen next?